openshift/enhancements/enhancements/maintenance/machine-maintenance-operator.md

 ## Summary

-This enhancement proposal explores the idea of having a machine-maintenance-operator(MMO) that acts as a machine 'nanny'.
-The MMO will actively search for scheduled maintenances for each infra/worker machine in the cluster along with validating the state of these machines against the cloud providers API.
+This enhancement proposal explores the idea of having a machine-maintenance-operator(MMO) that will inspect each machine CR for scheduled events for each infra/worker machine in the cluster.
 Upon finding a maintenance for a machine, the MMO will seek to execute this maintenance manually at the earliest convenient time as defined by an administrator.

 A POC of the idea can be found [here](https://github.com/dofinn/machine-maintenance-operator).

 ## Motivation

-Currently the machine-api fails to accurately detect the state of machines (validated in AWS) when they have been terminated/stopped by the cloud provider.
+Currently the machine-api marks an machine as stopped when they have been terminated/stopped by the cloud provider.
 A provider may terminate/stop and instance when there is an associated maintenance scheduled for it.
-This is also the case for users manually terminating/stopping machines via the console (validated in AWS).
-The MMO is a proactive approach to first detecting maintenances and/or machine state from the cloud provider, then executing the required to enable the machine-api to continue managing machines and machinesets.
+This is also the case for users manually terminating/stopping machines via the console.
+The MMO is a proactive approach to executing the required (delete target machine CR)to enable the machine-api to manage machinesets.
 This operator would work in conjunction with MachineHealthCheck implimentation.

 ### Goals

 List the specific goals of the proposal.
 How will we know that this has succeeded?
 The machine-maintenance-operator will:
-* detect maintenances and execute them manually at their earliest and most convenient time
+* detect maintenances from machine CRs and execute them manually at their earliest and most convenient time
-* validate the state of the machine against its machine CR and the cloud providers API
-* validate the state of the machine behind a cloud providers load balancers and provide an alert upon recognition of a miss-match of state

 ### Non-Goals